ObelardO/TSS/README.md

 - Check the [Releases](https://github.com/ObelardO/TSS2.0/releases) section above to download a version of TSS that is a simple .unitypackage file which is ready for you to import into your project.
 - You can also click the "Clone or Download" button and select "Download Zip", then extract the contents to "Assets/TSS" in your project to test out the latest unreleased versions of TSS.
 - Open the manifest.json file in the Packages folder inside of the Project and add ```"com.obel.tss":"https://github.com/ObelardO/TSS.git",```
+- Use Unity3D Package Manager -> add from git ```"https://github.com/ObelardO/TSS.git"```
-- If you want to support me, please buy this plugin at https://assetstore.unity.com/packages/slug/138944
+- If you want to support me, please buy this plugin at (10$) https://assetstore.unity.com/packages/slug/138944

 ## IMPORTANT